FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

 ## Product Vision

 At online conferences, meaningful connections and direct conversations are lost.
-Thus, to enhance net-working, we present a virtual space in form of a map, allowing users to walk in and out of conversations as naturally as in real life - where interactions are solemnly based on one's interest.
+Thus, to enhance net-working, TE**CHat** is a virtual space in form of a map, allowing users to walk in and out of conversations as naturally as in real life - where interactions are solemnly based on one's interest.